On this page you will find information about:

 Careers Wales is an online platform which can support you to plan, prepare and find employment.
 Additionally, Careers Wales can support you to apply for learning opportunities such as apprenticeships, courses and training.

-Take the Career Match Quiz to find out what jobs may match your skills and interests.
+- Take the Career Match Quiz to find out what jobs may match your skills and interests on the Careers Wales website.

-Take the Buzz quiz to find out your personality type and what jobs might suit you.
+- Take the Careers Wales Buzz quiz to find out your personality type and what jobs might suit you on their website.

 Get in touch

-Visit the Careers Wales to find your local venue or:
+Visit the Careers Wales to find your local venue or contact them.

 For ex-service personnel, veterans and some family members.